 Especially given the context of employees needing to adapt to the abrupt shift to remote working, it is important for managers to acknowledge stress, listen to employees’ anxieties and concerns, and empathize with their struggles.
 If a newly remote working employee is clearly struggling but not communicating stress or anxiety, ask them how they’re doing.
 Even a general question such as “How is this remote work situation working out for you so far?” can elicit important information that you might otherwise not be able to hear.
 Also, once you ask the question, do make sure to listen carefully to their response, and briefly restate it back to the employee, to ensure you understood correctly.
 It is important to be mindful to let the employee’s stress or concerns (rather than your own) be the focus of this conversation.

 There is research on emotional intelligence and emotional contagion that has shown that employees instinctively look to their managers for cues about how to react to sudden changes or crisis situations.
 If a manager communicates stress and helplessness, this will result in what Daniel Goleman calls a “trickle-down” effect on employees.

 Effective leaders and managers often adopt a two-pronged approach, both acknowledging the stress and anxiety that employees might feel in difficult circumstances, but also making sure to provide affirmation of their confidence in their teams, using phrases such as “we’ve got this”, or “this is tough, but I know we can handle it,” or “let’s look for ways to use our strengths during this time.”
 With these forms of support, employees will be more likely to take u the challenge with a sense of purpose and focus.

-On a final note, we would like to offer a word of encouragement to managers leading remote working teams for the first time: You’ve got this.
+On a final note, we would like to offer a word of encouragement to managers leading remote working teams while trying to get the hang of things: You’ve got this.